dmoranj/language-models/src/README.md

 * A sequence of connected RNN layers (either LSTM or GRU).
 * A sequence of time-distributed Dense layers (i.e: the layers share weights for all sequence steps).
-* A time-distrbuted Softmax activation layer that outputs a one-hot encoded character.
+* A time-distributed Softmax activation layer that outputs a one-hot encoded character.

 Each example input to the model is a single line, displaced one character to the left, the example label being the original line.
-The model is, thus, a sequence-to-sequence model.
+The model is, thus, a sequence-to-sequence model, encouraged to generate the original text character by character when presented with a blank.
 This makes the model unsupervised in a certain sense, although it is trained with backprop anyway.
-The training algorithm is Adam, with configurable learning rate.
+The optimization algorithm is Adam, with configurable learning rate.

 Generation process